Rochester's Victoria Brewery (Ottawa), 1829-1900 (Part 1: 1829-65)

 The first brewery in what would become Bytown (and ultimately Ottawa) may have been built by Ralph Smith, possibly as early as 1819, and was located at the former north end of Bank St. (which continued north beyond Wellington St. at the time).
 One Michael Burke definitely ran a brewery on the exact same spot – on "Brewery Hill" at "Brewery Landing" on "Brewery Bay" – starting around 1826.

-Ottawa Citizen – Jan.
+(Transcribed from) Ottawa Citizen – Jan.
 31, 1925.

 John Rochester Jr. was born in Rouse's Point in 1822.
 One of his earliest memories was of the Aug.
 23, 1827 laying of the cornerstone for the Rideau Canal, with “Sir John Franklin, of Arctic fame,” performing the ceremony.
-(Col. John By and various local luminaries such as Thomas McKay were also present.)

-John Rochester (Jr.), Montreal, QC, 1864.
-[Photo by William Notman]
+John Rochester (Jr.), Montreal, QC, 1864. (b.
+1822, d.
+1894) [Photo by William Notman]

 John Rochesters Sr. & Jr. are often mixed-up/combined/conflated in historical records, much like J.P.
 Morgan & J.P.
-Morgan Jr. (who also looked alike), and even father and son Henry and Harry Brading (of Ottawa's former Brading Breweries).
-For the record, John Sr. (b. abt 1891, d.
-1872) originally founded the brewery in 1829, whereas John Jr. (1822-1894) merely ran it for 12 years, from 1856-68 (guiding it to success, mind you).
+Morgan Jr. (who further looked alike), and even father and son Henry and Harry Brading (of Ottawa's former Brading Breweries).
+For the record, John Sr. originally founded the brewery in 1829, whereas John Jr. merely ran it for about ten years, from around 1858 to 1868 (guiding it to success, mind you).

-And as an industrialist and politician, John Jr. was also far better known than his father, the latter of whom was primarily a pig farmer, butcher, and meat inspector.
+As an industrialist and politician, John Jr. was also far better known than his father, the latter of whom was primarily a pig farmer, butcher, and meat inspector.

 James Rochester (aka 'Burns McGee'), 1874. (b.
 1814, d.
 1890) [Photo by William Topley]

-As alluded to, the building of the Rideau Canal (led by Col. By) was just getting underway when the Rochesters arrived.
+As alluded to, the building of the Rideau Canal (led by Col. John By) was just getting underway when the Rochesters arrived.

 Ottawa Citizen – Nov.
 7, 1984.

-The million dollar question is... where exactly was John Sr.'s brewing operation situated?
+The million dollar question is... where exactly was John Sr.'s brewing operation situated?!
 It was most likely on Nepean Point (now called Kiweki Point), close to the Commissariat Building alongside the locks (i.e. the present-day Bytown Museum), but it may possibly have been on Victoria Island (in the Chaudière district).
 More on all that in a minute...

 Chaudière Falls, from Bytown, July 1838.
 Victoria Island (aka Asinabka) middle-left, front (Chaudière Island tucks in behind).
 (A section of the bridge got washed out around this time.)